jakewdr/Opal_Client_4/README.md

 # Contact

-Contact me on discord if you have any questions (opalesnt)
+Contact me on discord if you have any questions (slintfan)

+# Contribution

+Please submit pull requests if this is something you are interested in (I'd probably merge them)